RichardSichengZhao/macpan-workshop/companion-materials_mli.md

 \end{align}
 $$

-MLi: Expand text why one would want to use ODE.
-For example, people are used to it... bla bla bla
+==MLi: Expand text why one would want to use ODE.
+For example, people are used to it... bla bla bla==

 We can easily use the `sir` compartmental model object to simulate it as an ODE using the `mp_rk4()` function, which uses the [Runge Kutta 4 ODE